decimalteam/decimal-php-sdk/src/Tests/README.md

-# Start test for all methods sdk
+# Start test for all sdk methods

-### This functionalities is not autotests.
+### This functionality is not autotest.
 Method runTest is for testing methods of classes Wallet and Transaction

-For start test use class Test with static method runTest
+For start test, use class Test with static method runTest

 Method runTest uses testing data for devnet or testnet from file test_data.php (it depends on gateUrl).